vjadon09/LMS-Capstone-2025/LMS_CAPSTONE_2025-main/README.md

    ```

 3. **Create a Docker image for each microservice:**
-   Make sure you have Docker Desktop installed (link provided above), and run the following command in each microservice directory:
+   Make sure you have Docker Desktop installed and run the following command in each microservice directory:
    ```sh
    docker build -t <microservicename1> .
    docker build -t <microservicename2> .